compose-spec/compose-spec/spec.md

 #### Short syntax

-The short syntax is a comma-separated string to set host IP, host port and container port in the form:
+The short syntax is a colon-separated string to set host IP, host port and container port in the form:

 `[HOST:]CONTAINER[/PROTOCOL]` where: